acanvas/acanvas-commons/README.md

 ## StageXL Commons

 StageXL Commons consist of
-* Highly customizable, rock solid View Components (Button, Radio, Checkbox, DropDown, Scrollable, List, Pager, Gallery)
+* Highly customizable, rock solid UI Components (Button, Radio, Checkbox, DropDown, Scrollable, List, Pager, Gallery)
-* Implementation of Material Design (Polymer Paper Components), see web/paper_buttons.html for a sneak peek.
+* Implementation of Material Design (Polymer Paper Components), see /web folder for a sneak peek.
 * Port of [Flexbook](http://www.rubenswieringa.com/code/as3/flex/Book/), see web/stagexl_book.html for a sneak peek.
 * Port of [AS3 Commons](http://www.as3commons.org/) projects to Dart/StageXL.